lkoepsel/AVR_C/README.md

 ### delayTest:
 Demonstrates how to use the delay function.

+### durationTest:
+An inline test of playing a melody using tone().
+This version is easier to test and debug than melody.

+### melody:
+Fundamentally, the same as the melody sketch on the Arduino website.
+The changes made are those required for standard C vs. the Arduino framework.

 ### pinMode:
 Demo file for using pinMode(), provides a short digital waveform on a pin to demonstrate pinMode is working.